Georgia Online Sports Betting

 When will I be able to bet on sports in Georgia?

-Let’s say sports betting is legalized in 2024.
+Let’s say sports betting is eventually legalized.
 What then?

 After the rules and regulations are finalized by the lottery corporation, sports betting operators will be able to apply for a license to operate in the state.
 Once their licenses are approved, they will be open for (virtual) business.
 You will be able to choose the sportsbook that best fits what you are looking for and will soon be placing wagers from anywhere in the state.
 Your bets will be both safe and secure, and your deposits and payouts will be protected.